Premises Liability Attorney in Orange County, San Diego County, Riverside County, Los Angeles County and San Bernardino County

 Premises Liability laws stipulate that parties that own, lease, occupy or control property are accountable for any injuries occurring on that property if it can be established that they were negligent in their use or maintenance of the property.
 The law goes on to establish that if the responsible individual(s)’ conduct caused the injuries, the liability continues to be theirs.

 We have the ability to photograph the scene and subpoena reports and business records.
 This allows our investigator insight to see whether or not there have been other reports about the same or similar unsafe conditions that caused your injury.
 If it can be established that the property owner(s) did not exercise reasonable care and they were aware of the dangers, we can use that information to establish liability.

 Uneven footing, cracked pavement, lack of adequate lighting, no security, slippery surfaces, unrepaired property, and other circumstances could be contributing factors in your injuries.
 You may be entitled to significant financial compensation for your lost wages, pain and suffering and medical bills.

 Been in a Slip and Fall Accident?
 The Law Office of Michael J Holmes can help!

 Premises Liability cases are taken on a contingency fee basis.
 When we accept your case, you pay no fees or costs unless we recover damages for you.
 Bottom line: If YOU don’t get paid, we don’t either.
 For those who may be struggling with injuries or handicaps, we are glad to arrange meeting you at the hospital or your home; whichever is most convenient for you.

-The Law Offices of Michael J. Holmes, PC, serves San Bernardino, Riverside, Los Angeles, and Orange County.
+The Law Offices of Michael J. Holmes, PC, serves San Diego, San Bernardino, Riverside, Los Angeles, and Orange County.